 If you determine that there’s no power going to the outlet and there aren’t any other signs that you need to replace the outlet, the next step in the problem-solving process before replacing the outlet is to go over to the circuit breaker or fuse box.
 Just because there’s no power to the outlet, it doesn’t always mean there’s a faulty power outlet.

-The breakers or the fuses in the box should have accurate and up-to-date labels that tell you exactly which breaker or fuse powers what or where.
-If the labels are not up-to-date, then that is a project for another day that involves patience and possibly other people helping to determine which fuses or circuits lead where.
+The breakers or the fuses in the box should have accurate and up-to-date labels that tell you exactly which breaker or fuse powers what and where.
+If the labels are not up-to-date, then that is a project for another day that involves patience and possibly other people helping to determine which fuses or circuits lead were.

 If the circuit breaker trips, power won’t supply the unit.
-If this is the case, it’s simply a matter of flipping that particular breaker back into the on position.
-Once you have either flipped the breaker or replaced a blown fuse, plug the fireplace back in and see if it works.
+If this is the case, it’s simply flipping that particular breaker back into the on position.
+Once you have flipped the breaker or replaced a blown fuse, plug the fireplace back in and see if it works.

-This makes it easier to work with the backplate.
-Ensure you don’t lose the screws by keeping them in a small container until you’re ready to put the backplate back on.
+This makes it easier to work with the back panel.
+Ensure you don’t lose the screws by keeping them in a small container until you’re ready to put the back panel back on.

 LED bulbs last for a long time, about 50,000 hours.
-At eight hours per day, this means they last 17 years, but it’s unlikely that you’d have the fireplace on for that long.
+At eight hours per day, they last 15 years, but it’s unlikely that you’d have the fireplace on for that long.
 At four hours per day every day, the LED bulbs should last for 34 years.
 If the LED bulbs have burnt out long before their time, replacing them should be easy.